accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 No evaluation method is proposed for this criterion.

 **Important note:** This criterion is very complex to assess and requires a certain mastery of all interoperability concepts and standards.
-If the application you are assessing or developing needs to cover this criterion, we refer you to the full text of criterion 6.2.3 Interoperability in standard EN 301 549.
+If the application you are assessing or developing needs to cover this criterion, we refer you to the full text of criterion 6.2.3 Interoperability in the EN 301 549 standard.

 ##### Mapping {class="disclosure mapping"}